New Orleans Summer Festivals

 Cool Off

-It can get hot in Jazz Fest.
+It can get hot during Jazz Fest.
 A few good means of beating the heat include:

 • Enjoying the air conditioning in the Grandstands